 This application is a divisional application of U.S. application Ser.
 No. 11/043,091, filed Jan.
-27, 2005, now U.S. Pat.
-No. 7,429,557, the disclosure of which is incorporated by reference herein.
+27, 2005, the disclosure of which is incorporated by reference herein.

-This application is related to "Replacement Solvents Having Improved Properties and Methods of Using the Same" filed on even date, which serial number is not yet assigned but is referenced.
+This application is related to "Replacement Solvents Having Improved Properties and Methods of Using the Same" filed on even date, which serial number is Ser.
+No. 12/192, 229.